wildducktheories/jsh/README.md

 * cached - the submodule containing the package is initialised and updated but not otherwise activated
 * active - the submodule containing the package is initialised and updated, a link representing the package has been added to the installation tree's bin directory and link to the package directory from the mnt/jsh/resolved-packages has been established
-* broken - some aspect of the jsh package management invariants are broken
+* broken - some aspect of the 'jsh' package management invariants are broken

 MODULE
 ======
-A jsh module, {m}, is a function called \_{m}.
+A 'jsh' module, {m}, is a function called \_{m}.
 The source for a module is either nested within the source of a parent module or within .j file within some package.
 The body of module may declare other modules or functions.
-Modules that declare other modules in their body usually pass their arguments to jsh invoke in order to allow for recursive dispatch.
+Modules that declare other modules in their body usually pass their arguments to 'jsh' invoke in order to allow for recursive dispatch.

 All packages MUST have at least one module, called the top-level module, which has the same name as the package.
 The source for this module MUST be located in a consistently named module file in the top directory of the package.
 The top-level module is special because it is the first module in a package that is invoked by the command that represents the package.

+Every package (and module), which has its own module file, can define a submodule, called meta which can answer questions asked of the module by the 'jsh' installation.
+This section will document the expected behaviour of each submodule of a module's meta module.

 DOCUMENTATION
 =============